What is vitamin B2?

 Even if you consume animal products, B vitamins can be hard to source, and vegans and vegetarians historically have had a lot of trouble with getting enough B vitamins just from food.
 Anaemia is a common problem for people who don’t eat meat, and this condition only becomes exacerbated when you don’t consume enough vitamin B2 to provide adequate iron processing.

 Here at WeAreFeel, we make things easy and provide you with the exact amount of riboflavin you need to stay healthy whether you don’t eat meat or you’re just too busy to sit down to three square meals per day.
-Instead of worrying about anaemia, dealing with fatigue, or suffering from migraines, supplement with Feel once per day to get all the vitamin B2 your body needs!

 Here’s the Proof